- Why don’t you sell product X or Y anymore, and do you have any plans to launch product Z?

 7. How is Cloetta affected by the ongoing debates about sugar, health and childhood obesity?

 The major challenge in this context is hidden sugar, i.e. the sugar hidden in everyday food products like breakfast cereals, yoghurt, bread, etc., and to a certain extent also carbonated beverages.
 The discussion should focus on consumption of these “sugar traps”.
 Cloetta’s products are among the most honest, since all consumers are aware that they contain sugar.
 Furthermore, for those seeking an alternative to products with sugar, Cloetta offers options such as nuts, chewing gum with xylitol and pastilles.
 In addition, we are developing candy with lower sugar and no sugar.

 8. How big is the risk that various sugar taxes will be introduced, and how will that affect you?

 In general, we have to reckon with the possibility that different countries will both introduce and abolish sugar and confectionery taxes from time to time.
 When different taxes are introduced it naturally affects our sales, but only to a fairly minor extent since our products are of a type that consumers want, and can afford, to treat themselves to despite price increases.

 9. Why do you use palm oil in your products?

-Our ambition is to eliminate palm oil fromall products with the exception of certain chocolate and fudge products during 2018 at the latest.
-In those products where there is no satisfactory alternative to palm oil, mainly chocolate confectionery, we use RSPOsegregated, GreenPalm-certified palm oil.
+We have taken out palm oil from almost all of our products with the exception of certain chocolate and fudge products and some products from the recently acquired CandyKing.
+In those products where there is no satisfactory alternative to palm oil, mainly chocolate, we will use RSPO-segregated palm oil.